Last week, I wrote a short guide on how to get the current year in PHP. Today, I am going to show you how to get next year’s date using PHP.

 //Instantiate the DateTime object. $now = new DateTime(); //You can get next year's date by using the //DateTime::add function and DateInterval $nextYearDT = $now->add(new DateInterval('P1Y')); //Retrive the date in a YYYY-MM-DD format. $nextYear = $nextYearDT->format('Y-m-d'); //var_dump the result. var_dump($nextYear);

 - Afterwards, we provided the DateTime::add function with a DateInterval of P1Y.
-If we wanted to get a date that is 5 years into the future, we would have used P5Y as the interval instead.
+P1Y means “a period of one year”.
+If we wanted to get a date that is 5 years in the future, we would have used P5Y as the interval instead.

-- Finally, we retrieved the date in a YYYY-MM-DD format and did a var_dump on the result.
+- Finally, we retrieved the date in a “YYYY-MM-DD” format and then printed out the result.

-Note that if just want next year without the month or the day, then you can simply omit the “m” and “d” format characters:
+If you just want next year without the month or the day, then you can simply remove the “m” and “d” format characters:

 //Get the date in a YYYY format. $nextYear = $nextYearDT->format('Y');